 There are a few factors to consider when looking at why it’s so difficult to pass.
-Armed with statistics, I will be examining these factors and working out why learning to drive can be so tricky.
+Armed with statistics, I will be examining these factors and working out why it can be so tricky to learn to drive.

 When you first start learning to drive, you are bombarded with information, road signs, manoeuvres, gear changes and steering, to name a few.

 The Driving and Vehicle Standard Agency (DVSA) list the top 10 reasons learner drivers fail their test:

 Once passed, moves on the list such as mirror checks and positioning all become automatic.

 There are a lot of driving skills in this list to remember, and these are just some of the reasons why learner drivers don’t pass first time.